MathiasPBerger/gboml-docs-test/docs/source/python_api_example.rst

    for edge in edges:
       gboml_model.add_sub_hyperedge(edge, parent)

+Note that at this stage, the *parent* node (and its sub-nodes and sub-hyperedges) has not yet been added to the model and is currently a stand-alone imported Node object.

-The value of the parent node parameter :math:`\texttt{b}` can also be updated as follows:
+The value of the parent node parameter :math:`\texttt{b}` can be updated as follows:

 .. code-block:: python

    gboml_model.redefine_parameters_from_keywords(parent, b=6)

-Finally, the parent node can be added to the model and the latter can be solved with CPLEX:
+Finally, the *parent* node can be added to the model.
+The latter can then be generated and solved with CPLEX:

 .. code-block:: python